Azure/azure-openapi-validator/CONTRIBUTING.md

   - Note that sometimes the npm release may report failure even when it succeeded.
 This is because sometimes it tries to publish package twice and succeeds only on the first time.
 You can verify your updated npm packages were published by reviewing your version is on npm.
 See [README `packages` section](https://github.com/Azure/azure-openapi-validator#packages).
 You can also look at the release build log.

+## Verification of the deployed changes

+If the changes you deployed include changes to the Spectral ruleset, you can verify the changes got deployed by following the guidance given in `How to verify which Spectral rules are running in Production and Staging LintDiff`.

 # How to run LintDiff locally

 Instructions in this section use an example that assumes you are trying to locally reproduce a LintDiff failure